-The disparity between males and females in rates of homicide generally increased between 1970 and 1995, from a factor of four to a factor of five.
-It has remained approximately steady since then.
+The disparity between males and females in rates of homicide generally increased between 1970 and 2014, from a factor of four to a factor of six.
 The disparity between males and females in the suicide rate peaked in 1995, when it was approximately six times as high for males as for females.
 (Appendix 1)

 Differences by Race and Hispanic Origin